Jean Galea

 How stable is the platform?

-LendSecured has done a lot and continues to take steps towards making the platform as safe as possible.
-Currently, they continue to adapt the platform to the provisions of the new crowdfunding regulation and cooperate with the supervisory authority (FCMC) to be the first platform to receive the ECSP license in Latvia when the crowdfunding regulation becomes applicable in November, 2021.
+LANDE has done a lot and continues to take steps towards making the platform as safe as possible.
+They are the first to receive the ECSP license in Latvia

-It is also worth mentioning that investor funds are held separately, and LendSecured has relationships with Lemon Way and BNP Paribas for handling investor payments.
+It is also worth mentioning that investor funds are held separately, and LANDE has relationships with Lemon Way and BNP Paribas for handling investor payments.

 The existing Latvia-only private secured lending business under the leadership of Ņikita and Edgars had bought its strategic investors a return of over 10%.
 They thus decided to launch the platform to expand publicly and internationally.

-LendSecured benefits from a debt collection license (Loan MGMT Ltd.).
-Besides that, LendSecured is a member of the European Crowdfunding Network since 2020.
+LANDE benefits from a debt collection license (Loan MGMT Ltd.).
+Besides that, LANDE is a member of the European Crowdfunding Network since 2020.

 The team has considerable experience in Latvia and they want to expand to the rest of Europe, with Germany and Spain being one of the first big markets they are targeting.